eugeneh1217/portfolio/demos/README.md

 3. Elements are added to pointer pointing to dynamically allocated memory.
 4. Data of other variable remains intact.

+This happens because dynamic allocations happens on the heap, which is independent of the stack, and allows memory blocks to grow.

 ## Dynamic Array in C
 `dynamic_array` demonstrates that reallocation is necessary in the event of a large piece of data.
 1. `int` pointer, representing array, is dynamically allocated.